Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/nodejs.md

 ## <a name="create-a-response-handler"></a>Criar um processador de resposta

-1. Crie uma função chamada `response_handler` para fazer uma resposta JSON da API.
-Crie uma variável para o corpo da resposta.
-Acrescente a resposta quando um `data` sinalizador for recebido, usando `response.on()`.
+1. Create a function called `response_handler` to take a JSON response from the API.
+Create a variable for the response body.
+Append the response when a `data` flag is received, using `response.on()`.

     ```javascript
     let response_handler = function (response) {